 - Support we offer regarding children's health and well-being

 Apart from the developmental baby massage as mentioned, I promote healthy eating and have a Healthy Eating Policy and a menu displayed in my setting for parents to see.
 We talk about healthy eating and where food comes from and do some simple growing of food in the garden.
-Children sometimes help to make their snacks and I plan other food-based activities, like making bread and vegetable muffins, for example.
+Children sometimes help to make their snacks and I plan other food-based activities, like making bread and vegetable/fruit muffins, for example.

 I weave mindfulness practise into our day and talk to children about being still, closing their eyes and concentrating on what they can hear.
 We talk about being-in-the-moment and describe what we are doing in the moment, like mixing, rolling, pressing out shapes, for example.
 It helps focus those who find it hard concentrate, or calm hectic behaviour!
 We also do yoga to Cosmic Kids yoga videos.
 I have a Promotion of Outdoor Activity policy available to parents.
 I am keen to continue in my development and training in supporting children’s health and well-being by keeping up-to-date with training offered and attending training when not held during my working hours.